ros2/ros2_documentation/source/Tutorials/Simulators/Tutorial-Create-Webots-Robot.md

 Let's add some sensors in order to make the robot able to detect front obstacles.
 Start by adding a `DistanceSensor` node in the `children` field of your robot.
-Then configure the sensor as described in the following image in order to correctly place and model the sensor:
+Then, configure the sensor as described in the following image in order to correctly place and model the sensor:

 ![Sensor_1_1](./assets/tutorialCreateWebotsRobot/Sensor_1_1.png)